-Being a scaredy-cow most of the times, even I felt safe during this activity.
-In Laos you will have to learn to trust strangers even if they provide little to no information to you.
+Being a scaredy-cow most of the time, even I felt safe during this activity.
+In Laos, you will have to learn to trust strangers even if they provide little to no information to you.

 Although they didn’t provide us with any safety briefing, we didn’t feel that our safety was compromised in any way.
-When we were waiting to board, there were a lot of staff assisting us in getting into the basket and also helping is land smoothly in the end.
+When we were waiting to board, there was a lot of staff assisting us in getting into the basket and also helping us land smoothly in the end.

 What to bring and what to wear

 Bring as little as possible, since you will be in a basket with other people.